Creating new products for Asda

 April decided she needed a 9-5 job and so she decided to go to the University of Brighton and study Food and Culinary Arts.

-She says, it opened her eyes to the world of a career in food: “There are also so many roles where you can test it out and figure out which part you do like at the end.
+She says, it opened her eyes to the world of a career in food: “There are also so many roles where you can test it out and figure out which part you do like.

 “You could love food but the bit that really sets you on fire is how you make it safe.
 Or you could love food but the bit that really sets you on fire is how to make tonnes and tonnes of it.”